Policy on Student Evaluations and Promotions Committee

 Purpose and Role

-The Student Evaluations and Promotions Committee (SEPC) is charged with the responsibility of reviewing student performance, enforcing academic standards, and assessing a student’s suitability to practice medicine.
+The Student Evaluations and Promotions Committee (SEPC) is charged by the Faculty Senate with the responsibility of reviewing student performance, enforcing academic standards, and assessing a student’s suitability to practice medicine.
 The primary responsibility for the evaluation and promotion of students rests with the academic departments of the Medical School.
-The faculty has an obligation to the students, to the school, and to society to evaluate students and promote and graduate only those who have demonstrated their suitability for the practice of medicine both in cognitive and in noncognitive areas such as clinical ability, interpersonal relations, and personal conduct and professional characteristics.
+The faculty has an obligation to the students, to the school, and to society to evaluate students and promote and graduate only those who have demonstrated their suitability for the practice of medicine both in cognitive and in noncognitive areas such as clinical ability, interpersonal relations, and personal conduct, and professional characteristics.
 This obligation continues from matriculation to graduation.
 The evaluation of performance in noncognitive areas is particularly important in the clinical years.
 A student whose performance in noncognitive areas is deemed by the faculty to be unacceptable, even if grades on tests and other evaluations are satisfactory, will be subject to dismissal.

 Responsibilities